 Brain injuries can have permanent repercussions.
 Some people may recover entirely from brain injuries, while others will never fully return to how they thought, moved, talked, or acted before the accident.
 At Riddle & Brantley, we understand how severe brain injuries are.
 We also know how the laws work in North Carolina when pursuing damages for an accident that causes brain injuries.
-Talk to us for serious brain injury claims in Raleigh.
+Talk to our Raleigh injury lawyers for serious brain injury claims.

 Facts About Brain Injuries